moin-dbud/Projects/README.md

 ---

-### 2. ✍️ Blog Website
+## Project 2: Blog Website

-A fully functional blog platform that allows users to read, write, and manage blog posts.
+### Description
+The Blog Website project is a platform where users can read, write, and share blog posts.
+It is designed to provide a simple and elegant blogging experience with features like user authentication, creating and editing posts, and commenting.

 **🔧 Tech Stack:**
 | Category     | Technology         |